Jack-Q/blog/source/_posts/2017-02-21-javaee-training-note-day-02.md

 Most dependency classes have their own dependencies as well.
 Their dependency can be injected by construction argument or setter method (next section).
-The following code shows the constructor besed DI.
+The following code shows the constructor based DI.

 (Use the class definition in previous section)